gradosoft/micro-summator/README.md

 Summator microservice can take a decent place in your production if you use microservice architecture.

-Do not use your servers to add numbers, use the dedicated service for this operation! :-)
+Do not use your servers to add numbers, use the dedicated service for this operation! :-) :sarcasm: